-3.4 Multiple Aggregates
+3.2 Multiple Aggregates

-The scenario depicted in Figure 3.5 spans multiple aggregates-PlanetLab and VINI-each responsible for its own set of components.
-That is, VINI and PlanetLab are distinct management authorities, each responsible for a distinct aggregate of components.
-In this case, VINI does not operate its own registry or slice manager, and PlanetLab's slice manger presents users with a unified view of all the components available on both systems, hiding the fact that its global view spans multiple aggregates.
+The scenario depicted in Figure 3.3 spans two aggregates-PlanetLab and VINI-each responsible for its own set of components.
+That is, VINI and PlanetLab are distinct management authorities, each defining its own policies for what slices they are willing to host and how many resources to grant each slice.
+In this case, VINI does not operate its own registry or slice manager, and PlanetLab's slice manger presents users with a unified view of all the components available on both systems, hiding the fact that its global view spans multiple aggregates and giving users what effectively amounts to "single sign-on".

-Figure 3.5: VINI and PlanetLab represent independent aggregates (and corresponding management authorities), unified by a single slice manager.
+Figure 3.3: VINI and PlanetLab represent independent aggregates (and corresponding management authorities), unified by a single slice manager.